jordisantamaria/LunarVim/README.md

 LunarVim provides neovim configuration files that take advantage of tree-sitter and language server protocol.
 The configuration is written in lua.

+Mappings I'm using can be found in https://github.com/jordisantamaria/cheatsheets/blob/master/bash/vim/mappings.md

 ## Why do I want tree-sitter and LSP?

 * Normally, an editor uses regular expression parsing for things like highlighting and checking the syntax of your file.
 Each time you make a change, the editor must re-parse the entire file.
 Tree-sitter, on the other hand, transforms text into a syntax tree.
 Each time you make a change, only the parts of the code that change need to be parsed.
 This greatly improves the speed of parsing.
 This can make a huge difference when editing large files.